Roscoe Arbuckle

-Arbuckle was the defendant in three widely publicized trials between November 1921 and April 1922 for the rape and manslaughter of actress Virginia Rappe.
-Rappe had fallen ill at a party hosted by Arbuckle at San Francisco's St. Francis Hotel in September 1921, and died four days later.
+Arbuckle was the defendant in three widely publicized trials between November 1921 and April 1922 for the rape and manslaughter of Virginia Rappe.
+Rappe had fallen ill at a party hosted by Arbuckle at San Francisco's St. Francis Hotel in September 1921 and died four days later.
 A friend of Rappe accused Arbuckle of raping and accidentally killing her.
 The first two trials resulted in hung juries, but the third trial acquitted Arbuckle.
 The third jury took the unusual step of giving Arbuckle a written statement of apology for his treatment by the justice system.

 Despite Arbuckle's acquittal, the scandal has mostly overshadowed his legacy as a pioneering comedian.
 At the behest of Adolph Zukor, president of Famous Players–Lasky, his films were banned by motion picture industry censor Will H. Hays after the trial, and he was publicly ostracized.
 Zukor was faced with the moral outrage of various groups such as the Lord's Day Alliance, the powerful Federation of Women's Clubs and even the Federal Trade Commission to curb what they perceived as Hollywood debauchery run amok and its effect on the morals of the general public.
 While Arbuckle saw a resurgence in his popularity immediately after his acquittal, Zukor decided he had to be sacrificed to keep the movie industry out of the clutches of censors and moralists.
 Hays lifted the ban within a year, but Arbuckle only worked sparingly through the 1920s.
 In their deal, Keaton promised to give him 35% of the Buster Keaton Comedies Co. profits.
 He later worked as a film director under the pseudonym William Goodrich.
 He was finally able to return to acting, making short two-reel comedies in 1932–33 for Warner Bros.

 Arbuckle died in his sleep of a heart attack in 1933 at age 46, reportedly on the day that he signed a contract with Warner Bros. to make a feature film.